 Tactic: Update as Soon as You’re Ready

 Losing all your custom coding sucks.
-But overall, eBay Stores are badly outdated, and this update is a huge improvement.
-Updating immediately on May 1 is the best choice you can make.
+But eBay Stores have been badly outdated, and this update is a huge improvement.
+If you haven't updated yet, your best option is to do it immediately.

 6. Limited Options for Returns

-Sellers can currently choose between four returns period options on their listings: 60-day, 30-day, 14-day, or no returns.
-That’s about to change, and soon, most categories will no longer have the 14-day returns option.
+Sellers were previously able to choose between four returns period options on their listings: 60-day, 30-day, 14-day, or no returns.
+That has changed, and now, most categories no longer have the 14-day returns option.

-eBay will strip away other refund options as well.
-You will still get to decide whether you or the buyer pays return shipping, but eBay will no longer allow restocking fees, and it sounds like partial refunds will be temporarily disabled.
+eBay has stripped away other refund options as well.
+You still get to decide whether you or the buyer pay return shipping, but as of May 1, eBay no longer allows restocking fees.

-Top Rated Plus return requirements will get more difficult.
-Starting in June, in most categories, Top Rated Plus won’t just require 30-day returns, it will require them to be free.
+Top Rated Plus return requirements have become more difficult.
+As of June, Top Rated Plus doesn't just require 30-day returns, it requires them to be free.

 Tactic: Choose a Policy that Matches Your Larger Strategy

-If you already offer 30-day or 60-day free returns, or otherwise will meet the new requirements for Top Rated Plus in your categories, you have nothing to worry about.
+If you already offer 30-day or 60-day free returns, you have nothing to worry about.

-If you offer the lowest price, you can get away with a less generous returns policy that doesn’t qualify for Top Rated Plus.
+If you want to offer the lowest price, you can get away with a less generous returns policy that doesn’t qualify for Top Rated Plus.
 That will help you protect your thin margins.

-Meeting these new TR+ requirements will be essential for just about everyone else.
+Meeting the new TR+ requirements will be essential for just about everyone else.
 If you haven’t already become an eBay Top Rated Seller, get started now!